-This frittata combines all the best breakfast elements into one dish along with Minute® Instant Brown Rice for a filling, energizing, whole grain breakfast.
+This frittata combines favorite breakfast elements and Minute® Instant Brown Rice into a filling, energizing, whole-grain dish.

 Prepare rice according to package directions.